Seol Young-woo: Red Star Belgrade

+FC Augsburg

+On 27 August 2026, Seol signed a four-year contract until June 2030 with Bundesliga side FC Augsburg, becoming the fourth South Korean player in their history after Koo Ja-cheol, Ji Dong-won and Hong Jeong-ho.

 International career

+2023 Asian Cup

 Seol was called up for the South Korea national team for the 2023 AFC Asian Cup.
 He underachieved in the group stage, and conceded a penalty against Malaysia.
 He provided an accurate cross, assisting Cho Gue-sung's equalising header in second-half stoppage time of the round of 16 match against Saudi Arabia.
 He showed tremendous workrate by moving 15.54 km in the quarter-final match against Australia and was selected for the team of the matchday after the match, although he took a rest for only two days after the round of 16.
-South Korea was eliminated in the semi-finals by Jordan, but found solace in a new talented full-back.
+South Korea was eliminated in the semi-finals by Jordan, but found solace in a new full-back.

+2026 World Cup

+At the 2026 FIFA World Cup, Seol played three Group A matches as a starter for South Korea under manager Hong Myung-bo.
+He was not seen in the highlights of a 2–1 win over Czech Republic despite attempting the most sprints at the team.

+He was criticised for making inaccurate passes and crosses and for being frequently ruled offside, when changing his position from right to left wing-back in a 1–0 loss to Mexico.
+He announced he would take legal action against profanities and insults directed at him just after a 1–0 loss to South Africa.

 Style of play

 Seol had played as a winger until his university days, but changed his role to a full-back at the start of his professional career.
 He is a right-footed full-back, but could be deployed on both left and right flank.